-The best cheap monitors will offer you a lot of bang for your buck with a decent screen, impressive brightness, accurate colors, VESA-mount compatibility and more.
-You shouldn't need to break the bank to snag the perfect, cheap monitor for yourself.
+The best cheap monitors offer a lot of perks without burning a hole in your wallet.
+The best cheap monitors also offer an impressive display, decent brightness, accurate colors, VESA-mount compatibility and more.
+You shouldn't have to break the bank to snag the best cheap monitor for yourself.

 - Check out the best gaming laptops and best cheap gaming laptops

 - Once you have your gear, check out our best PC games page

 - We tested a 144Hz gaming monitor and a 360Hz gaming monitor

 The best cheap monitors that give you a lot of bang for your buck aren't easy to find, whether you're looking for a gaming monitor or a general-purpose monitor.
 There are so many aspects to consider, including brightness, color quality, resolution, size, refresh rates and more.
 That's why we've added a useful short guide at the end of this roundup to arm you with empowering information on how to buy a cheap monitor.

 You should also know that an expensive price tag isn't an indicator of quality.
 While you're seeking to purchase the best budget monitor, you'll want to make sure you're getting the most value for your hard-earned money.
 At the same time, protecting your wallet comes with some sacrifices — you'll have to make some trade-offs somewhere, whether it's screen size, brightness, refresh rate or another attractive feature.
 This buying guide will reveal the strengths and weaknesses of our top picks for the best cheap monitors of 2021.
 This way, you can choose the monitor that's right for you.